sedostheatre/sedos.co.uk/input/shows/2024-sunday-in-the-park-with-george.md

   - order: 2
     title: VIDEO
     body: <div class="video-responsive"><?# YouTube vtHA2iHYjB0 /?></div>
+  - order: 3
+    title: REVIEWS
+    body: >-
+      >This production was blessed with two outstanding leads in Will de Renzy-Martin (George) and Sadie Kempner (Dot)… Sunday In the Park with George was an excellent production overall which should satisfy the most ardent fans of Stephen Sondheim whilst engaging anyone for whom it will be a first time view.

+      ><footer><cite><a target="_blank" href="https://musicaltheatremusings.co.uk/sunday-in-the-park-with-george">Sunday in the Park with George, 2024, Musical Theatre Musings</a></cite></footer>

+      >Sedos remains a shining example of anything good about theatre… Everything about the setup is done with a professional standard of approach.

+      ><footer><cite><a target="_blank" href="https://performingpilchards.co.uk/review/sunday-in-the-park-with-george/">Sunday in the Park with George, 2024, Performing Pilchards (*****)</a></cite></footer>
 metaTitle: Sunday in the Park with George, by Stephen Sondheim and James Lapine, plays at the Wheatsheaf  Hall from 20-29 June 2024 and Thorrington Theatre on 28 July and 4 August 2024